lambda-dom/trisagion/docs/readme.md

 #### A. 4.
 2. 2.
 The laws.

 To state the laws, we must assume something of `PrefixOf s` that is not expressed directly in the typeclass.
 The first constraint is that `PrefixOf s` is a monofunctor with the same type of elements as `s`, that is, `ElementOf (PrefixOf s) ~ ElementOf s`.
-With this assumption: for every `n` and every `p`, both `spliAt n` and `splitWith p` are mononatural.
+With this assumption: for every `n` and every `p`, both `splitAt n` and `splitWith p` are mononatural.

 For the second law, put